20 Mar EL CID (FILM): BELMONTE CASTLE IN LA MANCHA, SPAIN / TRAVEL

 Photography by César JL. / Design by Sita & Nena.

 - Location (Google Maps): Belmonte (Castilla-La Mancha), Spain.

-- Free online tours: click here to take a virtual tour of the castle with incredible view 360, tour 3D and photo gallery.
+- Free online tours: take a virtual tour of the castle with incredible view 360, tour 3D and photo gallery.

 - Uniques experiences: Trebuchet Park (historical park of siege engines on a real scale), Days of terror (16,17 & 18 August: passage of terror at night), Medieval combat (22 & 23 Sept: Belmonte challenge), Historical recreation (discover the history of the castle), celebrations (aunbeatable site to hold a celebration), school visits (different way to learn history) and the caslte libary (books published by the Castle).

-- Film productions: No doubt, the castle has been an incomparable setting for the film El Cid (Anthony Mann, 1961).
-This is the poster art for El Cid in which appears the castle.
+- Film productions: the castle has been an incomparable setting for the film El Cid (Anthony Mann, 1961).
 There are more films that were shot here: Flesh and Blood (Paul Verhoeven, 1985), Mad Love (Vicente Aranda, 2001) and El caballero Don Quijote (Manuel Gutiérrez Aragón, 2002).